 Jesus spoke a truth that is timeless and universal.
 I have read through many religious holy books and spiritual scripts and often they all share the same precept — that life’s greatest treasure, its ultimate truth, resides within us.

 But what about the Kingdom of Hell and the Devil?
-Are they inside of us as well?
+Is hell within us?

 The Gates of Sin